1. Products

 Custom DPI (dots per inch) refers to the resolution at which an image or document is printed or displayed.
 DPI is a measure of the density of the pixels or dots that make up an image, with higher DPI resulting in a higher quality and more detailed image.
 The open source PDFGenerator Swift library enables software developers to generate PDF documents programmatically inside Swift applications.
 To generate a custom DPI PDF using PDFGenerator, developers can use the following code example.

-Generate Custom DPI PDF File using Swift API
+How to Generate Custom DPI PDF File using Swift API?

 // generate dpi300 PDF (default: 72dpi)